aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Tue Oct 29 05:09:06 2024
+Last update: Wed Oct 30 05:09:24 2024

 ### Let's play! 🎮